 There is no minimum age requirement for a witness, however, it is suggested they should be at least 16 years of age, and should be able to understand and appreciate the nature of the ceremony and be able to give evidence of such at a later date, if required.

 The Record of Solemnization of Marriage given at the ceremony is not a legal record.
-Approximately 12 weeks after the ceremony, you may apply to the Office of the Registrar General to obtain an official Certificate of Marriage.
+Approximately 6-8 weeks after the ceremony, you may apply to the Office of the Registrar General to obtain a Certificate of Marriage.
+You may need a Certificate of Marriage to show legal proof you are married, apply for certain social benefits, settle an estate, change a last name, or assume a last name after marriage.

 Special Celebration Certificates